peteraba/d5/README.md

 Excel sheets are supposed to have 6 columns and should have a utf-8 encoding.
 File types can be .csv, .ods or .xlsx

+ - **Article/Auxiliary:** Only used for nouns and verbs.
+Article notions for nouns, auxiliary for verbs.
  - **German:** German expression to be learned.
 Doesn't have to be unique, but there should be only one German word in each column
  - **English:** English meaning(s) of the German word.
 Synonims can be separated by comma, different meanings should be separated by semicolons.
 Different meanings can have further explanations in paranthases.
 Since these should help giving context to the translation, synonims can not have their own explanations.
  - **Third:** Can be used for non-english translations, usually in the native language of the learner (Optional)